GeoNumTP/GeoNum2017/TP5/README.md

 ```
 `LR` stands for Lane-Riesenfeld algorithm, `SP` is the six-point scheme.

-For instance, to subdivide the `bone` dataset with degree 3 six-point:
+For instance, to subdivide the `sumsign` dataset with degree 3 six-point:
 ```bash
 python tp5.py sumsign SP 3
 ```